-Addresses absorption, biotransformation, elimination of toxins in a wide variety of taxa (plants, invertebrates, vertebrates), and includes lectures, current research presentations, and discussions.
+Addresses absorption, biotransformation, elimination of toxins in a wide variety of taxa (plants, invertebrates, vertebrates).

 Focuses on the impact of toxicants on populations, communities, ecosystems, and includes risk evaluation.
 Includes lectures, current research presentations, and discussions.

-This course provides an overview of the field of environmental health, using a systems thinking approach.
+Provides an overview of the field of environmental health, using a systems thinking approach.
 Systems thinking recognizes that environmental health problem solving is complex and that solutions in one area may have positive or negative impacts on other areas.
-As an overview it provides an introduction to the history of environmental health within the field of public health from the local to the federal and global level.
-It will introduce multiple disciplines, methods and approaches to numerous environmental health topics.
-It includes introduction to methods and tools necessary for assessing human health risks from a variety of environmental hazards and exposures found in air, land, and water with a focus on physical and chemical risks.
+An introduction to the history of environmental health within the field of public health from the local to the federal and global level.
+Introduces multiple disciplines, methods and approaches to numerous environmental health topics.
+Includes introduction to methods and tools necessary for assessing human health risks from a variety of environmental hazards and exposures found in air, land, and water with a focus on physical and chemical risks.
 Additional details regarding specific hazard, exposure and health outcome data and their relationship to environmental health risk assessment, environmental health decision-making and management form a public health practice perspective will be discussed.
-Students will become familiar with the practice of environmental health lectures and case studies.
-A primary goal of this course is to address core environmental health competencies for Masters of Public Health students.
-In addition, this course is designed to help students think critically about complex problems and practice effective communication both in written as well as oral forms of communication.
-As such, it will provide an overview of fundamental information and tools that public health practitioners will need to know how to use.
-It will also lay the foundation for more high-level courses in the field of environmental health for those wishing to pursue aspects of this field in more detail.
-It is aimed at students with a diverse knowledge set and background coming into the course, a general sense of basic biology and chemistry will be helpful, but not necessary.

 Current research in environmental toxicology and pathology and other topics of interest and importance to environmental toxicologists.